victorhsr/wiki-sample/documentation/Home.md

 # Home!

-This documentation is comming from our main repository!
+This documentation is coming from our main repository!

 You'll find a full sample using markdown here!